 If you encounter issues, check the troubleshooting guide.

-/bugand include a short title and repro steps.Acknowledgments
+/bugand include a short title and repro steps.Connect with Us

 This project is based on Google Gemini CLI.
 We acknowledge and appreciate the excellent work of the Gemini CLI team.
 Our main contribution focuses on parser-level adaptations to better support Qwen-Coder models.